Kurt Lewin

 Lewin is often recognized as the "founder of social psychology" and was one of the first to study group dynamics and organizational development.
 A Review of General Psychology survey, published in 2002, ranked Lewin as the 18th-most cited psychologist of the 20th century.

-Biography
+During his career, he was affiliated with several U.S. and European universities, including the University of Berlin, Cornell University, MIT, Stanford University, and the University of Iowa.

 Early life and education

-Lewin was born in 1890 into a Jewish family in Mogilno, County of Mogilno, Province of Posen, Prussia (modern Poland).
-It was a small village of about 5,000 people, about 150 of whom were Jewish.
+Lewin was born in 1890 into a Jewish family in Mogilno, County of Mogilno, Province of Posen, Prussia in present-day Poland, a small village with then about 5,000 residents, about 150 of whom were Jewish.
 Lewin received an orthodox Jewish education at home.
 He was one of four children born into a middle-class family.
 His father owned a small general store, and the family lived in an apartment above the store.
-His father, Leopold, owned a farm jointly with his brother Max; however, the farm was legally owned by a Christian because Jews were not permitted to own farms at the time.
+His father, Leopold, operated a farm jointly with his brother Max; however, the farm was legally owned by a Christian because Jews were not permitted to own farms at the time.

-The family moved to Berlin in 1905, so Lewin and his brothers could receive a better education.
+In 1905, Lewin moved with his family to Berlin, so Lewin and his brothers could receive a better education.
 From 1905 to 1908, Lewin studied at the Kaiserin Augusta Gymnasium, where he received a classical humanistic education.
 In 1909, he entered the University of Freiburg to study medicine, but transferred to the University of Munich to study biology.
-He became involved with the socialist movement and women's rights around this time.
-In April 1910, he transferred to the Royal Friedrich-Wilhelms University of Berlin, where he was still a medical student.
+At the University of Munich, he became involved with the socialist and women's rights movements around this time.

+In April 1910, Lewin transferred to the Royal Friedrich-Wilhelms University of Berlin, where he was still a medical student.
 By the Easter semester of 1911, his interests had shifted toward philosophy.
 By the summer of 1911, the majority of his courses were in psychology.
 While at the University of Berlin, Lewin took 14 courses with Carl Stumpf (1848–1936).

-He served in the German army when World War I began.
-Due to a war wound, he returned to the University of Berlin to complete his PhD.
+When World War I began, he served in the Imperial German Army, during which he sustained a war wound and returned to the University of Berlin to complete his PhD.
 Lewin wrote a dissertation proposal asking Stumpf to be his supervisor, and Stumpf assented.
 Even though Lewin worked under Stumpf to complete his dissertation, their relationship did not involve much communication.
 Lewin studied associations, will, and intention for his dissertation, but he did not discuss it with Stumpf until his final doctoral examination.